Welcome to today's edition of the Rush 24-7 podcast.

 There are major rumblings in the news media today about the terrible trouble the Republican Party finds itself in.

-That the Republicans are not on the same page, uh, House and Senate Republicans, and even within the Senate Republican or House Republican caucus, not on the same page, that they are they're splitting apart because of Medicare, because of Paul Ryan's Medicare proposal.
+Juan Williams was on Fox yesterday saying the Tea Party's finished, it's over with, that the Republicans are not on the same page, House and Senate Republicans, and even within the Senate Republican or House Republican caucus, not on the same page, that they're splitting apart because of Medicare, because of Paul Ryan's Medicare proposal.

-And it is obvious that both Republican Washington insiders as well as Democrat power brokers want the nominee to be Mitch Daniels.
+And it is obvious that both Republican Washington insiders, as well as Democrat power brokers, want the nominee to be Mitch Daniels.

-Now, Siliza writes this.
+Now, Saliza writes this.

 He goes out, quotes a couple of Republican consultants, campaign people.